dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/how-to-create-a-bound-control-and-format-the-displayed-data.md

 ---
-title: "How to: Create a Bound Control and Format the Displayed Data" ms.date: "03/30/2017"
+title: "How to: Create a Bound Control and Format the Displayed Data"
+description: Learn about how to create a bound control as well as ways to format the displayed data with Windows Forms data binding. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "data [Windows Forms], formatting"